-Identifiable acquired customer relations are reported at fair value and related to acquisitions made from 2013 onwards.
-Depreciation takes place on a straight-line basis over an assessed useful life of 10 years.
+Identifiable acquired customer relations are recognized at fair value and are attributable to acquisitions made from 2013 onwards.
+The relations are amortized on a straight-line basis over an estimated useful life of 10 years.

-Acquired trademarks and licenses are reported at acquisition value.
-Trademarks and licenses have a determinable useful life and are reported at acquisition value less accumulated amortization.
-Amortization takes place on a straight-line basis in order to allocate the cost for trademarks and licenses over their assessed useful life (3-10 years).
+Acquired trademarks and licenses are recognized at acquisition value.
+Trademarks and licenses have a determinable useful life and are recognized at acquisition value less accumulated amortization.
+Trademarks and licenses are amortized on a straight-line basis in order to allocate their cost over their estimated useful life (3-10 years).

 2.7.3 Research and development

-Capitalized research expenditures relate primarily to expenditures for the implementation of the SAP business system.
+Capitalized research expenses relate primarily to expenditure for the implementation of the SAP ERP system.

-Expenditures incurred in development projects (relating to design and testing of new or improved products) are reported as intangible assets when the following criteria are fulfilled:
+Expenditure incurred in development projects (relating to design and testing of new or improved products) are recognized as intangible assets when the following criteria are fulfilled:

 (a) it is technically feasible to finish the intangible asset so that it can be used or sold;